 This got me thinking about how it may be possible to incorporate biophilic design into learning environments such as schools.
 This experience made me to start thinking about the possibility of embarking on a PhD thesis on the possibilities of incorporating biophilic design in schools to enhance learning.
 I’d love to be able to combine my two passions: education and design to improve student outcomes by improving the design of school learning environments.

 My other key learning is something I already knew but volunteering with the DIA reinforced the idea; get out and get talking to people and volunteer.
 It’s wonderful to meet other like-minded people who are working in the design industry and to learn about how they got to where they are.
 It’s heartening to know that not everyone takes a linear pathway straight from school to studying design.

-Kathryn is studying the Diploma of Interior Design and Decoration at our Melbourne Campus.
+Kathryn is studying the diploma at our Melbourne Campus.
 Kathryn also works full time as a senior English Teacher in a secondary school.
 She talked to us about how she has always had a passion for interiors and design in general and restores furniture as a hobby, mostly mid- century modern pieces.
 Kathryn is also in the midst of her second home renovation.
 Which we are so excited to see as it comes along.

-If you have a passion for interiors or design like Kathryn, take a look at the courses we offer here at iscd both on campus and online.
+If you have a passion for interiors or design like Kathryn, take a look at the courses we offer online iscd.
 With over 35 years of design education experience we love nothing more than helping your passions become a reality in the design world.